user0407/CLUDA/README.md

 ## Testing & Predictions

-For testing, please replace `220609_1430_gtaHR2csHR_hrda_s1_5fbff.json` with the json file generated in the output folder of your experiment and run the following command:
+For testing, please replace `220609_1430_gtaHR2csHR_hrda_s1_5fbff.json` in `test.sh` with the json file generated in the output folder of your experiment and run the following command:

 ```shell
 sh test.sh <output dir name>